 - A hybrid bike can often be heavy because of additional equipment.

-- A hybrid bike is not as fast as a road bike, nor durable as an MTB.
+- A comfort bike is not as fast as a road bike, nor durable as an MTB.

 - Since it is a combination of more bike types, you have to make compromises.